SEMO-GABD/public_discussion/README.md

 # public_discussion
 Public discussion related to the assignments and other tasks.
 This repo is available to the world at large.

+Click the `Watch` button then choose `Watching` to be notified of all posts to this discussion area.

 You and I can initiate discussions about completing assignments or raising other issues not suitable for the private [internal discussion](https://github.com/SEMO-GABD/internal_discussion) repo.

 To raise an issue: